 ON THIS PAGE: You will learn more about coping with the physical, emotional, social, and financial effects of astrocytoma and its treatment.
-This page includes several links outside of this guide to other sections of this website.
-To see other pages, use the menu.
+Use the menu to see other pages.

 Coping with physical side effects